What Should I Do if I Find an Injured Wild Animal?

 - Minimize handling and interaction.

-- Provide a low heat source, such as a heating pad set to low, under half the box.
+- >Provide a low heat source, such as a heating pad set to low, under half the box.

 Remember, safety is the first priority.
 Have a box ready, and put on the thickest pair of gloves you have to give protection if a bird tries to bite or talon you.
 If the bird is not standing, they are in very bad shape and should not pose much of a threat.
 If the bird is standing, approach slowly, and then quickly cover the bird with a towel or blanket.
 You will have a few seconds to pick up the bird while they cannot see to strike out or escape.
 Hold the bird across the shoulders and body restraining the wings with your hands.
 ALWAYS hold the bird so the head is facing away from you.
 Try to place the bird in the box with feet down or on a side, not on the back, and quickly close the box.
 Give the bird a short time to get situated and stand upright.
-If you fear the bird or are unsuccessful in your efforts, toss a laundry basket over the bird so that they cannot fly out of reach or run away.
+If you fear the bird or are unsuccessful in your efforts, toss a laundry basket over the bird so that it cannot fly out of reach or run away.
 Then watch the bird and keep domestic pets away until someone can come.
 Contact Project Wildlife.

 - Raptors: Any raptor who remains on the ground is obviously debilitated in some way, but never forget that even a grounded raptor is a dangerous animal.

 - Seabirds: Cormorants, herons, egrets, loon, grebes and gulls can inflict serious injuries with their beaks.
 These species defend themselves by stabbing or biting with their beaks and aim at your face and eyes.
 Birds who cannot stand should have a foam pad, pillow or crumpled newspaper under the towel to provide a cushioning effect.
-If the bird starts open-mouthed breathing, they may be too hot.
+If the bird starts open-mouthed breathing, it may be too hot.
 Reduce heat if this occurs.

 Do not place hummingbird feeders near a window.
 The feeder is best placed far enough away from the window that there is not a clear reflection.
 The best location is at least two feet from the window and six feet above the ground.